CellProfiler/tutorials/AdvancedSegmentation/BBBC022_AnalysisExercise.rst

 10) **Mask the Mito image by the Cytoplasm object**

+Now that you’ve seen an example of how to segment an organelle, you will do so for Mitochondria in the following steps.

 -  **After** the IdentifyPrimaryObjects module for Nucleoli but **before** the RelateObjects modules, add a MaskImage module (from the Image Processing module category).